 Born February 9, 1902, in Pendleton, Indiana, a farming community northeast of Indianapolis, Don was one of four children of Ora and Mary Hankins.
-The couple had one daughter, Mildred, who was followed by three brothers: Newell, Don, and Maurice.
+The couple had one daughter, Mildred, who was followed by three sons: Newell, Don, and Maurice.
 Ora, principled and pleasant, held a degree in civil engineering from DePauw University.
 He also attended divinity school.
 Although never ordained, he took an active role in the local Methodist congregation.
 When Don was four, the family moved to Brooksville, Florida, north of Tampa, where his father was head of the water department.
 Like many housewives, Mary Hankins, a stern mother, spent her life raising children, taking care of the household, and supporting her husband.

 Growing up in a region where several major league clubs trained during the spring, Don was fascinated with baseball by the time the Great War began in 1914.
 But he suffered a bad accident.
 Climbing in a grape arbor on the family's farm, the teenager fell and broke his right elbow.
 Knowing he would be punished by his mother, Don covered up the fall.
 A couple of days later, in severe pain, he confessed the accident.
 A local doctor set the joint on the Hankins' kitchen table, but Don's elbow never healed correctly.
 Although unknown at the time, he had bone chips in the joint -- his pitching arm -- until he had surgery during the late 1930s to repair the damage.
 In fact, the remarkable point about Hankins' baseball career is that he was able to pitch well, including at the major league level, despite suffering from an ongoing sore elbow.
 Whenever the right-hander threw for any extended period, bone chips could work loose in the elbow, and he would experience numbness and pain in the index and middle fingers of his pitching hand -- a circumstance that affected his strength, speed, and control.
 The injury also caused him to avoid throwing a curve, since the twisting motion of the arm and wrist made his elbow sore.